 “If you do online banking, if you use remote deposit capture through your phone to make deposits, all of the technology functions still work,” Oswald Poels says.
 “So you can do those transactions.
 But the effect of what that means (on Fed holidays) is another story.”

-Other holidays and near-holidays
+Other holidays and a new holiday

 Banks are generally open on Black Friday, Christmas Eve and New Year’s Eve, though it’s possible your bank may decide to close early on one of these days.